 What wildlife-rich looks like:

-Fruit trees of all ages (but many veteran or ancient treesA tree that has reached a great age compared to others of the same species and has cultural, landscape or biodiversity value.
-Ancient trees are veteran trees, but not all veteran trees are old enough to be ancient.
-More) form part of a mosaic of habitats with flower-rich grasslands, patches of scrub, bushy hedges with trees and ponds.
-Managed without chemicals and fertilisers, they are hotspots for wildlife, providing habitat for insects, small mammals, nesting and foraging birds and bats, plants, lichens and fungi.
-Species such as lesser spotted woodpecker have increased and nest in Devon’s orchards again.
+Fruit trees of all ages (including many that are veteran or ancient) form part of a mosaic of habitats with flower-rich grasslands, patches of scrub, ponds and bushy hedges with standard trees.
+Managed without chemicals and fertilisers, they’re hotspots for wildlife, providing habitat for insects, small mammals, nesting and foraging bats and birds, plants, lichens and fungi.
+Species such as Lesser Spotted Woodpecker have increased and nest in Devon’s orchards again.